Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 Get Help Now

 For immediate mental health support, please call our 24/7/365 helpline at (866) 623-9500.
-Our team provides in-person support for clients in crisis.
-For community members, our helpline connects you to appropriate resources and support during mental health emergencies.
+Rapid, safe and compassionate support is available for people in Claremont, La Verne and Pomona experiencing a behavioral health crisis.
+We will connect you to appropriate resources and support.

 If you are experiencing a life-threatening emergency or need medical attention, call 911, or call or text the 988 Lifeline.